-Now, this was a year-round program, and we have not even calculated the space for the Summer portion of this program.
+Now, this was a year-round program, and we have not even calculated the space for the Summer portion.
 Just imagine what we COULD have matched!
 We would take a similar approach to determining the value of staff, media, technology, overhead, transportation and so on.

 When you get to your first matching or challenge grant, or as you move through current grants that have matching requirements, don’t freak out.
 It is doable.
 It may take some creative thinking on your part, but it is doable.

-- It allows an organization to show a donor the community support being contributed to the organization through in-kind support and donations.
+- It allows a nonprofit to show a donor the in-kind support and donations of the community.

-- It shows a foundation or donor the level of commitment to achieving a fundraising goal that exists within an organization.
+- To show a foundation or donor the level of commitment to achieving a fundraising goal that exists within an organization.

 - It shows a foundation that they are not the only invested donor.

-- It shows a donor that they are not providing 100% of the funding.
+- To make sure a donor knows that they are not providing 100% of the funding.